izzydoesit/lead_billing_engine_API/ASSIGNMENT.md

 including API Gateway, ECS Fargate, PostgreSQL database, and other required services.

 - Backend Development: Develop a RESTful API using FastAPI (preferred) that processes leads, calculates billing based on lead types and actions, and generates billing reports.
+  - GET /billingReports:

 - Database Management: Design and manage a PostgreSQL database schema to store leads, actions, customers, and billing information.
 Implement ORM handling and migrations.